zacwolfe/Google-Results/README.md

 - The widget's search capabilities are powered by the [Google Custom Search API](https://developers.google.com/custom-search/docs/overview) and therefore require a valid Google API Key and Search Engine ID, as seen in the above example.
 A search result consists of a _Link_, _Title_, _Snippet_, and optionally an _Image_.
 The _Link_ is simply a formatted URL associated with the search result, the _Title_ is just what it sounds like, the _Snippet_ is a short summary describing the content of the referenced page, and the _Image_ is (unsurprisingly) an image pulled from that page, usually corresponding to an `og:image` metadata value.

 - A number of text display attributes are configurable.
-Here's an XML example demonstrating all of them:
+Here's an XML example demonstrating all of them (of course the same attributes can be set/overridden in code):

 ```xml
 <zacwolfe.thunderhead.googleresults.SearchResultsView